Lotte New York Palace Hotel: Guests and events

 Rudy Giuliani, while serving as the mayor of New York City, had a suite in the New York Palace in the early 2000s.
 Baseball player Derek Jeter had a temporary residence in the hotel, while musicians Michael Jackson and Whitney Houston also stayed there as a vacation home.
 The hotel has also hosted world leaders.
 In 2005, the President of the Congo, Denis Sassou-Nguesso, stayed in one of the triplexes for $8,500 per night while visiting the headquarters of the United Nations.
 Other world leaders to have stayed at the hotel include Indian Prime Minister Narendra Modi, U.S. Presidents Barack Obama, and Donald Trump.
 The United States Department of State announced in 2015 that, during meetings of the United Nations General Assembly, it would have a headquarters at the New York Palace Hotel rather than at the Waldorf Astoria New York.

 In the 2000s, the hotel was popularized by the TV show Gossip Girl, where it was depicted as the residence of Blake Lively's character Serena van der Woodsen.
-The hotel started selling two tiers of Gossip Girl-themed vacation packages in the 2010s; the less expensive tier contain memorabilia, a list of filming locations, and discounts for Gossip Girl tour passes, while the more expensive tier was only sold when the Jewel or Champagne suites were booked.
+The hotel sold two tiers of Gossip Girl-themed vacation packages in the 2010s; the less expensive tier contained memorabilia, a list of filming locations, and discounts for Gossip Girl tour passes, while the more expensive tier was only sold when the Jewel or Champagne suites were booked.
 In 2017, magician Steve Cohen started performing his show Chamber Magic at the Lotte New York Palace five times a week.
 Since then, the shows have frequently sold out, with tickets being priced at between $100 and $150 each.
+The hotel has also hosted historical tours of the Villard Houses.
+In 2025, as part of a partnership with the producers of the Broadway musical Wicked, the Lotte New York Palace Hotel offered Wicked–themed room packages.